-- ".05 Impermissible to permissible method of accounting for depreciation or amortization for disposed depreciable or amortizable property. - (1) Description of change.
-This change applies to a taxpayer that wants to make the change in method of accounting for depreciation or amortization (depreciation) provided under section 3 of Rev. Proc.
-2004-11, 2004-3 I.R.B., for an item of depreciable or amortizable property that has been disposed of by the taxpayer.
-Section 3 of Rev. Proc.
-2004-11 allows a taxpayer to make a change in method of accounting for depreciation for the disposed property if the taxpayer used an impermissible method of accounting for depreciation for the property under which the taxpayer did not take into account any depreciation allowance, or did take into account some depreciation but less than the depreciation allowable, in the year of change (as defined in section 2.05(3) of this APPENDIX) or any prior taxable year. - (2) Scope.
-This change applies to a taxpayer and an item of depreciable or amortizable property that are within the scope of section 3.01 of Rev. Proc.
-2004-11, provided: - (a) the taxpayer files the original Form 3115 with the taxpayer's amended federal tax return for the year of change (as defined in section 2.05(3) of this APPENDIX) prior to the expiration of the period of limitation for assessment under § 6501 (a) for the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer; and - (b) the taxpayer's amended federal tax return for the year of change (as defined in section 2.05(3) of this APPENDIX) includes the adjustments to taxable income and any collateral adjustments to taxable income or tax liability (for example, adjustments to the amount or character of the gain or loss of the disposed depreciable or amortizable property) resulting from the change in method of accounting for depreciation made by the taxpayer under section 2.05 of this APPENDIX. - (3) Year of change.
-The year of change for this change is the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer. - (4) Scope limitations inapplicable.
+- (a) Change made on an original return for year of change.
+This change may be made on a taxpayer's timely filed (including extensions) original federal tax return for the year of change (as defined in section 2.05(4) of this APPENDIX), provided the taxpayer files the original Form 3115 in accordance with section 6.02(3) of this revenue procedure. - (b) Change made on an amended return for year of change.
+This change may also be made on an amended federal tax return for the year of change (as defined in section 2.05(4) of this APPENDIX), provided: - (i) the taxpayer files the original Form 3115 with the taxpayer's amended federal tax return for the year of change (as defined in section 2.05(4) of this APPENDIX) prior to the expiration of the period of limitation for assessment under § 6501(a) for the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer; and

+(ii) the taxpayer's amended federal tax return for the year of change (as defined in section 2.05(4) of this APPENDIX) includes the adjustments to taxable income and any collateral adjustments to taxable income or tax liability (for example, adjustments to the amount or character of the gain or loss of the disposed depreciable or amortizable property) resulting from the change in method of accounting for depreciation made by the taxpayer under section 2.05 of this APPENDIX.

+- (4) Year of change.
+The year of change for this change is the taxable year in which the item of depreciable or amortizable property was disposed of by the taxpayer. - (5) Scope limitations inapplicable.
 The scope limitations in section 4.02 of this revenue procedure do not apply.
 If the taxpayer is under examination, before an appeals office, or before a federal court at the time that a copy of the Form 3115 is filed with the national office, the taxpayer must provide a copy of the Form 3115 to the examining agent, appeals officer, or counsel for the government, as appropriate, at the time the copy of the Form 3115 is filed with the national office.
-The Form 3115 must contain the name(s) and telephone number(s) of the examining agent, appeals officer, or counsel for the government, as appropriate. - (5) Filing requirements.
-Notwithstanding section 6.02(3)(a) of this revenue procedure, a taxpayer making this change must attach the original Form 3115 to the taxpayer's timely filed amended federal tax return for the year of change and must file the required copy (with signature) of the Form 3115 with the national office no later than when the original Form 3115 is filed with the amended federal tax return for the year of change. - (6) Section 481(a) adjustment period.
+The Form 3115 must contain the name(s) and telephone number(s) of the examining agent, appeals officer, or counsel for the government, as appropriate. - (6) Filing requirements.
+Notwithstanding section 6.02(3)(a) of this revenue procedure, a taxpayer making this change in accordance with section 2.05(3)(b) of this APPENDIX must attach the original Form 3115 to the taxpayer's timely filed amended federal tax return for the year of change and must file the required copy (with signature) of the Form 3115 with the national office no later than when the original Form 3115 is filed with the amended federal tax return for the year of change.
+If a taxpayer is making this change in accordance with section 2.05(3)(a) of this APPENDIX, the filing requirements in section 6.02(3)(a) of this revenue procedure apply. - (7) Section 481(a) adjustment period.
 A taxpayer must take the § 481(a) adjustment into account in the year of change."